tomcl/HowToUseGitTJWC/README.md

 Incorporating changes that other users have pushed to the origin repo is the opposite process (right-hand side of the picture).

-* Before you start make sure all local file changes are Committed and also Pushed.
+* Before you start make sure all local file changes are Committed and also Pushed as above.

 This is not necessary, and in general not always possible, but it simplifies the walk-through.

-* Change the README file in the origin repo using the GitHub edit commands.
+* Change the README file in the origin repo using the GitHub edit command.
 * **Fetch** the origin repo using the Github action button.
 * **Pull** the origin repo using the action button again.
 Fetch and Merge together are implemented as **Pull**.